AlexanderFreeman/Solving-the-wave-equation-with-deep-learning/README.md

 ## Copyright

-Copyright 2022, Alexander Ryabov.
+Copyright 2022, Ryabov A. (code for training NN) and Mitrofanova A. (code for numerical solution of wave equation).
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this project's files except in compliance with the License.
 A copy of the License is provided in the LICENSE file in this repository.